mattcoler/mattcoler.github.io/index.md

 ## Hello.

 My name is Matt.
 I'm an Associate Professor Language & Technology and the Director of the Voice Technology MSc. at the University of Groningen Campus Fryslân.
 I am by training a linguist and work on auditory perception, voice technology, and minority languages.
+This page provides gives more insight into what I'm working on.
+You can read about my research, academic appointments, outreach activities, and news.
+My online presence is here.

 Links
 - [University website](https://www.rug.nl/staff/m.coler/)
 - [Twitter](https://twitter.com/mlcoler)
 - [OrcID](https://orcid.org/0000-0002-7631-5063)

-### Research

-## Voice Technology

-## Minority languages

-## Perception

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for